emmanuel-adu/zsh-setup/README.md

 ## Organizing .zshrc file

 After installing the above packages, you will find a .zshrc hidden configuration file within your home directory.
-You can access the file by running your text editor (vim), or visual text editor (vscode) to open the file, example
+You can access the file by running your text editor (vim), or visual text editor (vscode) to open the file:

-- vscode `code .zshrc`
+- vscode: `code .zshrc`
-- vim `vim .zshrc`
+- vim: `vim .zshrc`

-You should see a huge intemediating file with alot of blurb.
+You should see an intimedating file with alot of blurb.
 Lets organize that!

 ## Sourcing files